oscaruiz/oscaruiz/README.md

 🌍 Strong background working in multicultural and international environments, collaborating with diverse teams across different time zones.
 Former member of [**AEGEE**](https://www.aegee.org/), enhancing my intercultural communication skills.

-🌐 Experienced in project management and coordination, leading initiatives and workshops for international offices — including software maintenance programs — with a focus on effective communication, teamwork, and delivering value to stakeholders.
+🌐 Experienced in project management and coordination, leading initiatives and workshops for international offices, with a focus on effective communication, teamwork, and delivering value to stakeholders.

 ---